How to break a plot, or: Why I never prepare Itras By adventures in detail

 And bam.
 There went my plot.

-For one of our players, the session definitely held a too much surrealism for his taste.
+For one of our players, the session definitely held too much surrealism for his taste.
 That was the reason why he, unlike the others, did not want to draw a chance card of his own so as to not increase the chaos even further.
-I myself also felt it to be a little much, even though I did had lots of fun during the session.
+I myself also felt it to be a little much, even though I did have lots of fun during the session.
 The fact that Flashman and Odonel stepped on the gas so much was due to the fact that they were in full-blown surrealist mode due to their preparing the LIRP (both were to be GMs at the LIRP) and therefore were so easily carried away, they said afterwards.
 And I had begun the session by letting the news team describe a few things that they had filmed for their newsreel during the week, which had resulted in some very weird ideas.
-I loved these ideas because they were so weird and cool, but being so wild, they probably paved the way for the tone that the session took once it got under way.
+I loved these ideas because they were so weird and cool and seemed to fit the city’s look and feel so well, but being so wild, they probably paved the way for the tone that the session took once it got under way.
 Out of five elements that were filmed for the newsreel, it probably would have been better to have three rather normal and only one or perhaps two surreal elements.

 I’ve learned one lesson from the whole thing.
 Before beginning play, agree on the desired level of weirdness a bit more closely so that the discrepancy doesn’t turn out to be too big during the session itself.